"How good are they LIVE?" in the last 12 months on 100 (as of 3/8/25)

 Real Live Certified

-Critic Consensus
+Critics Consensus

-Based on 10 concert reviews, the critic consensus is that Matthew and The Atlas is rated as a watchable live performer, with decent shows overall.
+Based on 10 concert reviews, the critics consensus is that Matthew and The Atlas is rated as a watchable live performer, with decent shows overall.
 Matthew and The Atlas concert reviews describe live shows and performances as dynamic.

 Matthew and the Atlas is an English alternative folk outfit based around musician Matthew Hegarty.
 Having played and recorded as a five piece band since early 2010, Hegarty also tours with a stripped-back set up.